buckley-w-david/stacksort/README.md

 StackSort connects to StackOverflow, searches for 'sort a list', and downloads and runs code snippets until the list is sorted.
 ```

+Go look at [StackRunner](https://github.com/buckley-w-david/stackrunner), it's the better version of this.

 ## Disclaimer

 Please do not actually run this.
 It has even less safety features than the [JavaScript version](https://gkoberger.github.io/stacksort/).